Anastasia-Solomatina/ODE-MM_workshop/README.md

 # ODE-constrained mixture modeling workshop

-This workshop is develop with the help of chatGPTю
+This workshop is develop with the help of chatGPT.

 This repository contains Jupyter notebooks for a hands-on workshop based on the paper: